Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       I found nearly all of them were staged, allowing users to define the wall area first, pick tracks then place components in separate sections.

-      I looked at many different tools, but Ikea's Algot planner stood head and shoulders above all the other examples I looked at.
+      I looked at many different tools, Ikea's Algot planner stood head and shoulders above all the other examples I investigated.

       ![Screenshot of Ikea's Algot planner](/img/algot-planner-screenshot.jpg "Screenshot of Ikea's Algot planner")